mysqlperformance/pt_perf/README_CN.md

         -i / --ip_filter       --- use ip_filter when tracing function
-        -I / --func_idx        --- for ip_filter, choose function index if there exists multiple one, '#0' by default -P / --perf            --- perf tool path, 'perf' by default -a / --ancestor        --- only analyze target function with 'ancestor' function in its call chain -c / --code_block      --- show the code block latency of target function --srcline         --- show the address, source file and line number of functions --history         --- for history trace, 1: generate perf.data, 2: use perf.data
+        -I / --func_idx        --- for ip_filter, choose function index if there exists multiple one, '#0' by default -P / --perf            --- perf tool path, 'perf' by default -a / --ancestor        --- only analyze target function with 'ancestor' function in its call chain, eg, 'test:100,200', we shows the result of target function where its ancestor latency is between 100ns and 200 ns.
+        -c / --code_block      --- show the code block latency of target function --srcline         --- show the address, source file and line number of functions --history         --- for history trace, 1: generate perf.data, 2: use perf.data